dev-xero/ghostty-tundra/README.md

 3. Paste the contents of the palette above.

-5. Create the config file if it doesn't exist.
+4. Create the config file if it doesn't exist.

     ```bash
     cd ~/.config/ghostty
     touch config  # skip this line if it already exists
     ```

-6. Set your ghostty theme to Tundra:
+5. Set your ghostty theme to Tundra.

     ```ini
     theme = Tundra